ibm-cloud-docs/Cloudant/guides/design_document_management.md

 {: codeblock}

-The result is that our map code has been turned into a JSON-compatible string, and included in a Design Document.
+The result is that our map code has been turned into a JSON-compatible string, and included in a design document.

-Once the Design Document is saved,
+Once the design document is saved,
 {{site.data.keyword.cloudant_short_notm}} triggers server-side processes to build the `fetch/by_ts` view.
 It does this by iterating over every document in the database, and sending each one to the Javascript map function.